The Dark Side of Gravity: Theories of Gravity on Flat space-time

-Understanding negative energies as explained in the previous section is a strong motivation for looking for a flat spacetime theory of gravity but constructing a viable quantum theory of gravity is an even stronger one.
-Indeed, in the seventies, due to the increasing difficulties in trying to reach a coherent theory of quantum gravity, many theorists were led to the conviction that we might have to come back to a flat space-time theory of gravity and there were many attempts along this line.
-After all, because geometric considerations play no role in the derivation of GR which only rests on the general covariance requirement, it remains possible to adopt a non geometrical viewpoint in GR even if the gravitational field affects the space and time intervals we measure and even if it has the required mathematical properties to be considered as the genuine metric of space-time.
-Indeed, even in GR, we could still consider that the gravitational field has nothing to do with deformations of space-time which remains flat with true metric the globally Minkowskian $\eta_{\mu\nu}$.
-Just as in optical geometry, where we do not understand the curved trajectory of a light ray in a varying index medium as the effect of a deformed space-time but as the consequence of the interaction of light with the fields involved in this medium, just in the same way do we consider all the effects of gravity on our observables as due to mere interactions of our clocks and rods with the field $g_{\mu\nu}$, as any other field defined on a flat space time background described by $\eta_{\mu\nu}$.
+Fortunately, it still remains possible to adopt a non geometrical viewpoint for GR i.e. we could still consider that the gravitational field has nothing to do with deformations of space-time itself which remains flat with true metric the globally Minkowskian $\eta_{\mu\nu}$.
+Just as in optical geometry, where we do not understand the curved trajectory of a light ray in a varying index medium as the effect of a deformed space-time but as the consequence of the interaction of light with the fields involved in this medium, just in the same way do we consider all the effects of gravity on our observables as due to mere interactions of our clocks and rods with the field $g_{\mu\nu}$, as any other field in a theory with flat space time background $\eta_{\mu\nu}$.

-However, as has been often pointed out, because $\eta_{\mu\nu}$ is absent from GR equations, there is no way to observationally distinguish the geometrical from the non geometrical point of view so that this issue remains one of metaphysics in the case of GR.